Battle of the Corinth Canal: The Battle

-In the morning hours of 26 April 1941, the defending Allied forces at the Canal bridge were submitted to a surprise attack in the form of machine gun fire and a high altitude bombing of the Canal Zone from German dive bombers which were escorted by Bf-110 heavy fighters.
+In the morning hours of 26 April 1941, the defending Allied forces at the Canal bridge were submitted to a surprise attack in the form of machine gun fire and a high altitude bombing of the Canal Zone from German dive bombers which were escorted by Messerschmitt Bf 110 heavy fighters.
 The attack's main objective was to eliminate all anti-aircraft weapons that were stationed near the canal in order to ensure the safety of the incoming attack force.

 This attack force took off in gliders at 5 am along with five assault groups of three Ju-52s each following them in a "V" formation.
 They arrived at their destination at 7.25 am and aided by clear and bright skies, the gliders began their descent.
 Suddenly the gliders were under enemy fire as it seemed that two enemy anti-aircraft batteries had survived the earlier bombing and were still stationed along the southern end of the bridge.
 One of the gliders was hit and fell from a height of about 8 meters.

 Despite the resistance of the British troops, a group of 54 paratrooper engineers managed to land near the canal and both battalions of the 2nd Fallschirmjäger Regiment reached their intended positions at the north and south ends of the bridge.
 Their arrival was immediately met with Allied machine gun and rifle fire as the German troops had landed several hundred meters away from the bridge in a valley, which forced them to take cover after freeing themselves from their parachute.

-The paratroopers under the command of lieutenant Teussen stormed the two still functioning anti-aircraft batteries at the South end of the bridge, while the German engineers had reached the North end of the bridge and began to remove the beforehand planted explosive charges.
+The paratroopers under the command of lieutenant Teussen stormed the two still functioning anti-aircraft batteries at the South end of the bridge, while the German engineers reached the North end of the bridge and began to remove the explosive charges.
 The assault on the bridge was over and North of the Isthmus of Corinth, the paratroopers managed to capture the field with the defending Allied forces being either killed or captured.
 By this time General Alfred Sturm ordered Hauptmann Gerhart Schirmer to pursue the enemy and conquer the nearby towns of Argos and Nauplia which were defended by British troops from the Isthmus Force consisting of 4th Hussars with three light tanks, a New Zealand company and the New Zealander cavalry squadron.
-They were however no match against their attackers and the towns soon fell into German hands.
+They were no match against their attackers and the towns soon fell into German hands.